josuebsilva/nr-challenge/readme.md

 ## Note

-This site its usign Camara site: http://www2.camara.leg.br/transparencia/licitacoes-e-contratos/editais for extract the data
+This site its using Camara site: http://www2.camara.leg.br/transparencia/licitacoes-e-contratos/editais for extract the data

 Thanks!